Diagrammatics for Soergel categories: Definition of

 Morphisms will be given by (linear combinations of) diagrams inside the strip $\R \times [0,1]$, constructed out of lines colored by an index $i$, and certain other planar diagrams, modulo local relations.
 The intersection of the diagram with $\R \times \{0\}$, called the \emph{lower boundary}, will be a sequence $\ii$ of colored endpoints, the source of the map, and the \emph{upper boundary} $\jj$ will be the target.
 A vertical line colored $i$ represents the identity map from $i$ to $i$.
 The monoidal structure consists of placing diagrams side by side, and composition consists of placing diagrams one above the other, in the standard fashion for diagrammatic categories.

-We simultaneously define the functor $\mc{F}_1 \colon \mc{DC}_1 \to \mc{SC}_1$.
-It is defined on objects by $\mc{F}_1(\ii)=B_{\ii}$, and on morphisms as below.
-To show that $\mc{F}_1$ is a functor one must check that the relations hold in $\mc{SC}_1$, a series of simple but tedious calculations that is postponed to Section~\ref{sec-proofs}.
-All morphisms defined below will be homogeneous, with a specified degree, and $\mc{F}_1$ will preserve degrees of morphisms.

-Instead of displaying all the generators and then all the relations, we will present them in an order based on the colors they use, for clarity of exposition.
-We will only display each generator with one color $i$, using the conventions described in Section \ref{subsec-diagintro}, but the generator exists for each index $i$.
-In fact, it will turn out that the set of all relations is invariant under all color changes that preserve adjacency, under isotopy and rotation, and under horizontal and vertical flips!
+We present the generators and relations in an order based on the number of colors they use.
+The one-color generators and relations will be sufficient to describe the category for $n=1$, the two-color ones for $n=2$, and the three-color ones for the general case.
+The set of all relations is invariant under all color changes that preserve adjacency, so we only display each generator for a single color $i$, using the conventions described in Section \ref{subsec-diagintro}.
+However, the generator exists for each index $i$.

+All the relations we will give are homogeneous with respect to the grading on generators stated.

+The first class of generators, which use no colors, are the following endomorphisms of the monoidal identity $\emptyset$: